deskpro/deskpro-importer-tools/custom/README.md

 ### Classes autoload and using third-party libs

 Basically the importer script is a self-contained file with a simple data mapping.
-It connects to the external database, fetches the data and creates the json files.
+It connects to an external database, fetches data and creates json files.
 But sometimes it's pretty hard to write a simple script in a single file or needs to use composer to install third-party components.

 Use `importers/mytool/lib` directory for your classes and vendors.
 See the ZenDesk importer [files structure](../importers/zendesk/lib).